hilton/hilton.github.com/presentations/extreme-product.md

 with no offices, and support part-time and flexible working.
 Their development teams don’t make estimates, manage huge backlogs, or waste time in meetings.
-They even skip reject daily stand-ups.
+They even skip daily stand-ups.
 The resulting product development is less wasteful, and it is also more human.